PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 If you leave Germany, your PKV contract doesn't have to die.
 A kleine Anwartschaftsversicherung suspends the contract for a small monthly fee while preserving your entry age and your accepted health status, useful for shorter or uncertain departures.
 A große Anwartschaftsversicherung also keeps Altersrückstellungen building, costs more per month, and is the cleaner choice if you intend to come back.
 GKV has no equivalent: if you leave the country, your contract simply ends, and your re-entry on return depends on whatever rules are in force at that future date.

-If you're an employee in GKV, your sick-pay safety net has a hole worth knowing about.
+The mechanic in detail.
 For the first six weeks of any single illness, your employer pays 100 % of your salary (Lohnfortzahlung, continued wage payment, § 3 EFZG).
-After that the GKV pays Krankengeld, but it's capped: 70 % of gross up to a maximum of €135.63/day in 2026 (§ 47 Abs.
+After that, GKV pays Krankengeld, but with a cap: 70 % of gross up to a maximum of €135.63/day in 2026 (§ 47 Abs.
 6 SGB V).
-Over a month that's about €4,069 gross at the absolute ceiling, before the social-insurance contributions on Krankengeld itself further reduce the net.
+Over a month that is about €4,069 gross at the absolute ceiling, and your social-insurance contributions are still deducted from that, so the net you actually receive is lower.

 For someone earning above the JAEG that ceiling creates a real net gap of typically €700–€1,000/month below their previous take-home pay.
 And it runs out: 78 weeks per illness within a three-year window, after which you're on your own.